-66 We are pleased that continuous investment in our network earned us the coveted title of the by renowned speed test provider Ookla.
+We are pleased that continuous investment in our network earned us the coveted title of the fastest mobile network in the country, as affirmed by renowned speed test provider Ookla.

 Leaving No One Behind

 Fastest - Safaricom was in October 2017 named the fastest mobile network by speed test website Ookla.
 We achieved a speed score of 19.80, with the second fastest network achieving 15.12 and the third 8.62.
 The speed score incorporates a measure of each provider's download and upload speed to rank network speed performance.